University of Michigan–Dearborn: Campus

 Main Campus includes the facilities for the College of Arts, Sciences, and Letters (CASL), the College of Engineering and Computer Science (CECS), the Environmental Interpretive Center, Administration, the Mardigian Library, the Institute for Advanced Vehicle Studies, the University Center, the Computing Building, and the Fieldhouse.
 Within both CASL and CECS, many different buildings house different programs, departments, research centers, student life centers, and academic resources.

-Fair Lane

 Fair Lane and the nature preserve west of campus are along the Rouge River.
 There is a small waterfall, rose garden, meadow, a lake, and reflecting pond surrounded by acres of forest.
 The forest has many walking paths which connect the Environmental Interpretive Center, Henry Ford Community College, Downtown West Dearborn, Hines Drive, the university's Main Campus, and Fair Lane together.
 Fair Lane recently has been handed over to Edsel and Eleanor Ford House.
 The Edsel Ford Estate will put forth restoration efforts which will cost 50 million dollars or more.
 The majority of the funding will go towards full home restoration and grounds preservation.
 The project will open up rooms which had been unavailable to public tours before.